 B. Bioengineering projects shall be designed and constructed to:

-1. Ensure that water quality, fish and wildlife habitats and flood holding capaTown are not degraded, and timed so that the survival of new plantings is optimized;
+1. Ensure that water quality, fish and wildlife habitats and flood holding capacity are not degraded, and timed so that the survival of new plantings is optimized;

 2. Maximize the use of native vegetation;

-3. Minimize the structural soil stabilization components, including riprap, to last only until vegetation is well established; and.
+3. Minimize the structural soil stabilization components, including riprap; and,

 4. Include vegetative buffers, fencing and/or other measures to avoid disturbance of the project site by livestock and vehicles.